 Contact Circulation staff in Firestone Library at firstname.lastname@example.org or (609) 258-3202 with questions or for information not covered in the policies listed below.

-All library users must present a valid photo-identification card to access the collections.
+All library users must present a valid identification card to access the collections.
 Princeton students, faculty, and staff must present their University ID card (TigerCard), with current academic year validation, in order to borrow materials from the Library.
-Non-University "guest" borrowers must obtain a photo-ID card from the Library Privileges Office.
+Non-University "guest" borrowers must obtain a photo-ID card from the Access Office.
 Loss or theft of an identification card should be reported immediately to the nearest Circulation Desk.

-All cards, except those issued to organizations, are non-transferrable; transferred personal cards will be confiscated and the library privileges of the cardholder may be revoked.
-There is a replacement fee for all lost cards.
-Bearers of access cards are not eligible for certain library services such as tracing missing books, borrowing on interlibrary loan or borrow direct, retrieving books that have been received but are not yet processed, and using electronic information resources to which access is limited, by licensing agreement, to members of the Princeton University community.
+All cards, except those issued to organizations, are non-transferrable.
+Bearers of access cards are not eligible for certain library services such as tracing missing books, using reserve material, requesting items through interlibrary loan or borrow direct, and retrieving books that have been received but are not yet processed.
+They may use electronic resources on-site (see Visitor Access to Electronic Resources).
+Remote access is limited by licensing agreement to current Princeton University faculty, staff and students.

 All Princeton University faculty, staff, and students, their spouses, domestic partners and dependents, the faculty and students of Princeton Theological Seminary, and the members and staff of the Institute for Advanced Study are eligible to borrow books and other material from the Princeton University Libraries.

-Other individuals or entities who wish to use the library collections should contact the Library Privileges Office in Firestone Library (1-9-C) by email at firstname.lastname@example.org, or by telephone at (609) 258-5737.
+Other individuals or entities who wish to use the library collections should contact the Access Office in Firestone Library by email at email@example.com or by telephone at (609) 258-5737.

 Items charged out on a personal identification card remain the responsibility of the individual named on that card.
 All eligible borrowers are expected to have a current postal and e-mail address on file with the Library.